Disease/Disorder

 Epidemiology including risk factors and primary prevention

-Ultrasound is currently the fastest growing diagnostic and therapeutic (image assistive) imaging modality among physiatrists and other clinicians managing patients with musculoskeletal disorders (e.g., rheumatologists, sport medicine physicians, podiatrists).
+During the past decade an increasing number of physiatrists have integrated MSK US into their practices to facilitate the management of patients presenting with a wide variety of musculoskeletal and neurological complaints.
+Ultrasound is currently the fastest growing diagnostic and therapeutic (image assistive) imaging modality among physiatrists and other clinicians managing patients with musculoskeletal disorders (e.g., rheumatologists, sport medicine and pain management physicians, podiatrists, and musculoskeletal radiologists).
 Recognizing the utility and value of low-cost, high-resolution, and dynamic musculoskeletal imaging, in conjunction with a comprehensive clinical exam, use of ultrasound as a first line medical diagnostic tool has continued to grow as well as expanding treatment options for physicians.2-5 In 2017, ultrasound training was added as a core competency for Accreditation Council for Graduate Medical Education (ACGME) sports medicine fellowships.
 The American Medical Society for Sports Medicine (AMSSM) continues to revise their ultrasound curriculum to update the evolution of sports ultrasound to ensure physicians can effectively integrate this tool into their practice.6 There are no known risk factors or contraindications to the use of US by a qualified practitioner.

 Patho-anatomy/physiology